-The CW125 sportive was established last year as a celebration of one and a quarter centuries of the nation’s favourite cycling title, and thanks to popular demand it's back again for 2017.
+The CW125 sportive was established last year as a celebration of one and a quarter centuries of the nation’s favourite cycling title, and thanks to popular demand it's back with an added bonus!

 Where is it?
 Oulton Park Circuit, Tarporley, is 15 miles east of Chester and 34 miles south-west of Manchester.
 The route brushes the Welsh border before looping back towards the Peak but falling short of it, hitting Mow Cop before the leg back home.

 Why ride it?
 For the competitive ones among you, the route includes the challenging ‘Mow Cop mile’ and finishes with a timed lap of Oulton Park Circuit.
 For anyone feeling fresh at this point, the Strava KOM and QOM (at the time of writing) is 5.27 and 5.48.

 History Having been established in 1891, Cycling Weekly is the oldest cycling magazine in the world.
 This sportive was launched in 2016 to celebrate its 125th anniversary and is back by popular demand.